Understanding Path Normalization in QuickJS

 Example logging enhancement:

-console.log(`Resolving module: ${requestedName} → ${normalizedPath}`)
+console.log(`Resolving module: ${requestedName} → ${normalizedPath}`);

 🎯 Key Takeaways

-✅ It allows seamless integration of remote and local dependencies.
+✅ Path normalization ensures correct module resolution in QuickJS. ✅ It allows seamless integration of remote and local dependencies. ✅ A well-designed normalizer enhances security and performance.

 By implementing a robust path normalizer, we can enable smooth and safe execution of JavaScript modules within a QuickJS sandboxed environment.